EnergizedBlast/BinaryCalculator/README.md

 # Binary Calculator
 ![Capture](Capture.PNG)

-Manual:
+**Manual**:
     This is a basic binary calculator.
 It allows you to do simple calculations with binary numbers.
+Simply input the first number, apply the math operation you would like to apply, and if necessary input the second number.
+The final step is to hit the equals sign in order to obtain the final answer.

 Collaborators: Bryson Ward, Chris Wilson, Corbin Creedon, Nick Bartling